 I am a writer.

 My first most ambitious tales flashed across the mirrors of my mind—never to be properly chronicled.
-They were revisions of the real life dramas that befell a shy, tender, and precocious young introvert.
+They were revisions of the real life dramas that bullied a shy, tender, and precocious young introvert.
 They were mental machinations of visceral experience endlessly over-dubbed to a soundtrack of Juice Newton, Beach Boys, and Dr. Hook records spinning on my old man’s Pioneer PL-400 turntable.

 In some of these epics, I was an adventurer happening upon immense treasure in the woods just behind my house.
 In others, I was sinking three-pointers at the buzzer to ice the championship game.
 Later, the sagas took a noticeable turn and featured a stable of heroines cast opposite my heroic guise.
-All of this unfolding in my mind—preparation for a future storyteller.
+All of this unfolding in my mind—practice for a future storyteller.

 I would nurture this gift throughout the remainder of my high school daze.
 I pursued electives in creative writing, journalism, and literature.
 Inexplicably, when it came time to declare a college major, I chose practically, I chose Information Technology.
 My lust for writing was supplanted by a penchant for COBOL, 7&7’s, and inadvisable romantic escapades (not necessarily in that order, depending on the day of the week).